 The Progressive Award recognises organisations who have demonstrated commitment to Equal Pay and continue to make sustained advances and improvements to address the issue.
 CEO of the Institute of Directors, Kirsten (KP) Patterson and Susan Lowe, General Manager People & Culture at Coca Cola Amatil, evaluated entries in this category with Jo Copeland, HR Director of Douglas Pharmaceuticals Limited.

 The first step towards achieving equal pay is getting started.
-Co-founder of My Food Bag and previous Telecom CEO, Theresa Gattung (CNZM), will judge the On the Journey Award with Air New Zealand’s Chief People Officer, Jodie King, and Strategic Pay’s, Northern Consulting Manager, Michelle Gapes.
+Co-founder of My Food Bag and previous Telecom CEO, Theresa Gattung (CNZM), judged the On the Journey Award with Air New Zealand’s Chief People Officer, Jodie King, and Strategic Pay’s, Northern Consulting Manager, Michelle Gapes.

-This year the Equal Pay Awards will recognise an organisation in the profit-for-purpose or not-for-profit sectors.
+Last year the Equal Pay Awards recognised an organisation in the profit-for-purpose or not-for-profit sectors.
 The Community Award acknowledges that these organisations have unique pay challenges compared to the private sector.
-This category will be judged by Chief Executive of Philanthropy New Zealand, Tony Paine, with RemNet Chairperson, Kathryn Greene, and YWCA Auckland President, Dr Andrea Vujnovich.
+This category was judged by Chief Executive of Philanthropy New Zealand, Tony Paine, with RemNet Chairperson, Kathryn Greene, and YWCA Auckland President, Dr Andrea Vujnovich.

-Last year, the 2017 Equal Pay Awards recognised Jo Copeland of law firm Simpson Grierson as an outstanding individual driving equal pay in an organisation.
-The 2018 Champion Award will be judged by Chief Executive of the Ministry for Women, Renee Graham, with Dellwyn Stuart of the Auckland Foundation’s Women’s Fund, and ANZLF Indigenous Business Co-Chair, Traci Houpapa.
+The 2018 Champion Award was judged by Chief Executive of the Ministry for Women, Renee Graham, with Dellwyn Stuart of the Auckland Foundation’s Women’s Fund, and ANZLF Indigenous Business Co-Chair, Traci Houpapa.